Investment AB Öresund: Under Hagströmer and Qviberg

 In 1993, Öresund was taken over by Sven Hagströmer and Mats Qviberg.
 They had started building a group of companies around Hagströmer & Qviberg. Öresund became their weapon in an assault on a number of Swedish companies, including AB Custos.
 Many more traditionalist Swedish businessmen were upset by the success of the two businessmen.
-Percy Barnevik served on the board of directors of Custos at the time when Öresund started acquiring shares, and he was bitterly upset with their actions.
+Percy Barnevik was on the board of directors of Custos at the time when Öresund started acquiring shares, and he was bitterly upset with their actions.

 Listed holdings

 Öresund's largest holdings are real estate company Fabege (previously known as Wihlborgs, 16% of Öresund's portfolio), Nobia and major Volvo retailer Bilia (both 10%).
 Other large holdings include shares of Investor AB (5%), Alfa Laval (3%) and of course Hagströmer & Qviberg (5%).

 In total the company controls almost 8 billion krona worth of stock.

 Organisation and ownership

 Sven Hagströmer is the chairman and largest shareholder with 18% of the shares.
-Meanwhile, Qviberg serves as chief executive officer and owns 13% of Öresund.
+Meanwhile, Qviberg is chief executive officer and owns 13% of Öresund.
 Despite its name, alluding to the Öresund Region, the company is based in Stockholm.